ggreen/kafka-devOps/README.md

 # kafka-devOps

-kafka-devOps BETA UNIX scripts for manage a simple single server Apache Kafka installation./ These scripts have be tested in a local MAC environment.
+kafka-devOps BETA UNIX scripts for manage a simple single server Apache Kafka installation.
+These scripts have be tested in a local MAC environment.

+## Startup Scripts
-The following are the management to configure/run a Kafka installation
+The following are the management scripts to configure/run a Kafka installation

 Resource | Notes
 --------   | --------------------